 Required attributes Type and dimension Definition Sid string-scalar The variable \$ORACLE_SID that represents the Oracle instance.
 The Sid is considered case-sensitive by the Oracle agent and by the Oracle database server.
 For a policy managed database, the Sid attribute should be set to Sid prefix.
-See "About the Sid attribute in a policy managed database" on page 155.
-Owner string-scalar The Oracle user who has privileges to start or stop the database instance.
-The agent also supports LDAP users as Oracle user.
+See "About the Sid attribute in a policy managed database" on page 147.